gpdm/tinycore-targetdisplaymode/README.md

 The above would initialize the drive as follows:

  * GPT partition table
+ * creates one hidden EFI partition
- * creates one (1) single MS-DOS/FAT32 partition
+ * creates one MS-DOS/FAT32 partition
  * sets a label "TINYCORE"
  * and fills all available disk space to the max

-Upon reinspection, you will see something like this:
+Upon reinspection, you will see something like this with the `diskutil list /dev/disk3` command:

 ```
 /dev/disk3 (external, physical):